-The event organizer minimizes the use of harmful substances and substitutes when available with innocuous products or processes.
-All storage, use, handling, and disposal of chemicals are properly managed.
+The event organizer minimizes the use of harmful substances and substitutes when they are available with innocuous products or processes.

-- The event organizer keeps an inventory and safety data sheets (SDS) for all harmful substances used in its office operations, including pesticides, paints, disinfectants, and cleaning materials. - The event organizer requests safety data sheets (SDS) for any harmful substances brought on-site by exhibitors. - For events, the event organizer requests from the venue safety data sheets (SDS) for all harmful substances used by the venue, including pesticides, paints, disinfectants, and cleaning materials. - 4.
-The event organizer substitutes the use of harmful substances in its office operations with environmentally certified alternatives when available. - For events, the event organizer requests that the venue and exhibitors substitute the use of harmful substances with environmentally certified alternatives when available. - 6.
-The event organizer stores, handles, and disposes of chemicals in its office operations in accordance with appropriate standards and applicable regulations. - 7.
+- The event organizer requests safety data sheets (SDS) for any harmful substances brought on-site by exhibitors. - The event organizer requests from the venue safety data sheets (SDS) for all harmful substances used by the venue, including pesticides, paints, disinfectants, and cleaning materials. - The event organizer requests that the venue and exhibitors substitute the use of harmful substances with environmentally certified alternatives when available. - 4.
 The event organizer posts relevant safety warnings about harmful substances for attendees and staff.